tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-semistatic-dh.md

 exchange modelled after SIGMA {{SIGMA}}.
 This design is suitable for endpoints whose certified credential is a signing key, which is the common situation for current TLS servers.
-This document describes a mode of TLS 1.3 in which endpoints have a certified DH key which is used to authenticate the exchange.
+This document describes a mode of TLS 1.3 in which one or both endpoints have a certified DH key which is used to authenticate the exchange.

 --- middle